JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step40](./steps/step40.png)

-Great ! chart has been installed.
+Great!
+Chart has been installed.
 As you can see in the screen the instruction is coming from the **NOTES.txt** file.
 This file does not get installed.

 ![step41](./steps/step41.png)